nextdoc/sketch/doc/home.md

 When you run [this test](https://github.com/nextdoc/sketch/blob/main/examples/mobile_weather_app/happy_path_test.clj) it generates the static HTML file below.

-The actors and the step labels are clickable will display the state changes made each actor at any step.
+The actors and the step labels are clickable.
+They will display the state changes made each actor at any step.

 <a href="https://nextdoc.github.io/sketch/mobile-weather-app/happy-path-test.html">
   <!-- TODO switch sha to tag after next release -->